 We went by the Harley motorcycles and through a narrow opening on the fence, made our way to the main green.
-We probably had seen most of the cars but it was still enjoyable to see their shiny paint, gleaming chrome, and the nostalgic lines.
-Not all were original vehicles, some were hotrod cars with their engines jumping out from under the hood.
+We probably had seen most of the cars, but seeing their shiny paint, gleaming chrome, and nostalgic lines was still enjoyable.
+Not all were original vehicles, some were hotrod cars with engines jumping out from under the hood.
 There were some rather new cars, probably only twenty years or so old, a few original cars with minimal work done.

 Going by a reincarnation of the original Thunderbird, 2002-2005 vintage, we came to the end of the green with a few trucks.
 The white Chevy and the green Ford were in very good shape.
 I was also charmed by the fancy hood ornaments they used to have on many car models.
-There was a relatively new car with a pair of dice as the air valve covers on its tires, dicey trip?
+There was a relatively new car with a pair of dice as the air valve covers on its tires, a dicey trip?
 Going by another green Ford, a blue car, I stopped in front of a vehicle that could belong to a sci-fi movie.
 Its highly angular body shape with a few round, rotating lights was attention-grabbing for sure.
+Cruise nights make one relive old memories.

 Here are the photographs Jan took